Aiguillette du Lauzet, a limestone tower in the Western Alps

-Aiguillette du Lauzet is a slender limestone’s tower situated in the small group named "Massif des Cerces", situated North-West from the town of Briançon; it’s the steepest and finest peak in the right-hand side of a group of three ones overlooking the Alpe du Lauzet.
+Aiguillette du Lauzet is a slender limestone’s tower belonging to the group named "Massif des Cerces", situated North-West from the town of Briançon; it’s the steepest and finest peak in the right-hand side of a group of three ones overlooking the Alpe du Lauzet.

 - From Turin follow the road to Colle del Monginevro on Italy-France border, then the road N94 to Briançon, reaching the town.
 Carry on towards Col du Lautaret following the road N91, reach Le Lauzet and then Pont de l’Alpe m.
 1668, a little settlement situated some kilometres before the Col du Lautaret on Briancon side (Guisane Valley).
 Parking.